floopthepiguk/interesting_times/README.md

-Prime-number clock concept by Floop the Pig.
+Interesting Times (Watch and Learn) clock concept by Floop the Pig.